U.S. News Rankings

 |Ranking score and category|

 University of South Carolina is a public institution that was founded in 1801.
-It has a total undergraduate enrollment of 22,556, its setting is city, and the campus size is 438 acres.
+It has a total undergraduate enrollment of 23,363, its setting is urban, and the campus size is 444 acres.
 It utilizes a semester-based academic calendar.
-University of South Carolina's ranking in the 2013 edition of Best Colleges is National Universities, 115.
-Its in-state tuition and fees are $10,168 (2011-12); out-of-state tuition and fees are $26,352 (2011-12).
+University of South Carolina's ranking in the 2014 edition of Best Colleges is National Universities, 112.
+Its in-state tuition and fees are $10,816 (2013-14); out-of-state tuition and fees are $28,528 (2013-14).

 The University of South Carolina eases its students into the transition to college life, no matter what year they begin to attend.
-For freshmen, there is University 101, a first year program pioneered by the school to help students adjust.
+For freshmen, there is University 101, a first-year program pioneered by the school to help students adjust.
 (They must also spend the first year living on campus.)
 For students transferring in from technical schools, the University of South Carolina offers the Bridge Program, an academic support system.
 The school sports teams, the Gamecocks, compete in the NCAA Divsion I Southeastern Conference.
-The University of South Carolina’s college town, Columbia, boasts a variety of entertainment, night life, and outdoor options for students to check out after class.
-Other college towns, including Charlotte, N.C., and Charleston, S.C., are both less than two hours away.
+The University of South Carolina’s college town, Columbia, boasts a variety of entertainment, night life and outdoor options for students to check out after class.
+Other college towns, including Charlotte, North Carolina, and Charleston, South Carolina, are both less than two hours away.

-The University of South Carolina also offers graduate programs, including the well-regarded Darla Moore School of Business, a law school, medical school, engineering school, and college of education.
-The Columbia campus is the flagship location of the University of South Carolina system, and the school runs a variety of research centers, including Center for GIS and Remote Sensing, the Center for Colon Cancer Research, and the Center for Digital Humanities.
+The University of South Carolina also offers graduate programs, including the well-regarded Darla Moore School of Business, a law school, medical school, engineering school and College of Education.
+The Columbia campus is the flagship location of the University of South Carolina system, and the school runs a variety of research centers, including Center for GIS and Remote Sensing, the Center for Colon Cancer Research and the Center for Digital Humanities.
 The band Hootie and the Blowfish was started at the University of South Carolina when its members were students.
-Other notable alumni include U.S. Senator Lindsey Graham and Gary Parsons, founder of XM Satellite Radio.
+Other notable alumni include U.S. Sen. Lindsey Graham and Gary Parsons, founder of XM Satellite Radio.

 |School mission and unique qualities (as provided by the school):|